ctrung/refcard/java-performance.md

 ## Garbage collectors

-Different algorithms :
+### Algorithms
 - Serial
 - Parallel
 - Concurrent Mark and Sweep
-- G1 (Java 7)
+- G1 (experimental in Java 7) : Designed to offer superior performance and predictability compared to its predecessors
+- [Epsilon GC](https://blogs.oracle.com/javamagazine/post/epsilon-the-jdks-do-nothing-garbage-collector) (Java 11) : an experimental no-op GC designed to test the performance of applications with minimal GC interference
-- ZGC (Java 11)
+- ZGC (Java 11) : A low-latency, scalable GC designed to handle large heaps with minimal pause times
-- Shenandoah (Java 12)
+- Shenandoah (Java 12) : A low-latency, scalable GC designed to handle large heaps with minimal pause times

-Different characteristics of algorithms
+### Characteristics

 - Stop the World : Pause application threads, can result in longer pause time.
 - Concurrent : Minimize pause times (eg. CMS).
 - Incremental compacting algorithms : Introduced with G1 to deal with the fragmentation issue found in CMS.